mitydigital/statamic-sticky-notes/README.md

 issue, and any steps you may have tried or taken to overcome the issue too.
 This is an awesome first step to helping us help you.
 So be awesome - it'll feel fantastic.

+## License

+This addon is licensed under the MIT license.